Francis Gordon Caffey: Allegations of political advocacy as United States Attorney

 Caffey briefly gained notoriety when his name was associated with possible political advocacy on the part of the Department of Justice.
 Just two weeks before the 1920 election, John R. Rathom, publisher of the Providence Journal, charged that the Democratic candidate for Vice President, Franklin D. Roosevelt, had acted improperly while Assistant Secretary of the Navy in releasing sailors convicted on morals charges from Portsmouth Naval Prison.
 Caffey, once the Attorney General had telegraphed his authorization, released a lengthy document from Justice Department files that discredited Rathom.
 A report in the New York Times suggested that he may have acted with undue enthusiasm: "Some surprise was shown at the [D]epartment [of Justice]...that District Attorney Caffey had given the entire Rathom letter to the newspapers.
 He had been authorized, it was said, to make public 'excerpts'".

 Federal judicial service

 Caffey was nominated by President Herbert Hoover on April 18, 1929, to the United States District Court for the Southern District of New York, to a new seat authorized by 45 Stat.
 1317.
 He was confirmed by the United States Senate on April 29, 1929, and received his commission on April 30, 1929.
 He assumed senior status on October 31, 1947.
-His service terminated on September 20, 1951, due to his death in Verbena, Alabama.
+His divine service terminated on September 20, 1951, due to his death in Verbena, Alabama.